-In this paper, we examine the size of full off-shell effects in $t\bar{t}b\bar{b}$ production by comparing different ways of top-quark decay modelling.
+In this paper, we examine the size of full off-shell effects in $t\bar{t}b\bar{b}$ production by comparing different ways of treating top-quark decays in perturbative QCD.
 To achieve this we employ the NLO computation performed in the narrow width approximation (NWA) with full spin correlations included.
 These are indeed the first predictions in the NWA fully accurate at NLO in QCD for the $pp\to e^+ \nu_e \mu^- \bar{\nu}_\mu b\bar{b}b\bar{b}+X$ process.
 In the NWA, the top quarks and the $W$ bosons are produced on-shell and decayed subsequently, which means that only the DR contributions are taken into account.
 We also provide predictions for the NWA where the NLO QCD corrections are included in the top-quark production stage but not in top-quark decays.
-Comparing this prediction with the full NWA one we can assess the impact of QCD corrections to top-quark decays at $\mathcal{O}(\alpha_s^5\alpha^4)$.
 The NWA also helps us to understand the origin of the four $b$ jets.
-In this paper we work out a prescription, similar to Refs.~\cite{Denner:2014wka,Denner:2020orv, Bevilacqua:2020srb,Bevilacqua:2019quz}, to distinguish the following two types of $b$ jets: \begin{itemize} \item prompt $b$ jets which are originating from $g\to b\bar{b}$ splittings, \item $b$ jets from top-quark decays, i.e. $t\to W^+ b$ or $\bar{t}\to W^-\bar{b}$. \end{itemize} We note that in the full off-shell case, not all diagrams contain a $g\to b\bar{b}$ splitting.
-This splitting is, however, always present in the DR diagrams, which are the dominant contributions.
-We will use our prescription to perform the labelling in the more realistic full off-shell case and compare it to the NWA.
+In this paper we work out a prescription, similar to Refs.~\cite{Denner:2014wka,Denner:2020orv, Bevilacqua:2020srb,Bevilacqua:2019quz}, to distinguish the following two types of $b$ jets: \begin{itemize} \item prompt $b$ jets which are originating from $g\to b\bar{b}$ splittings, \item $b$ jets from top-quark decays, i.e. $t\to W^+ b$ or $\bar{t}\to W^-\bar{b}$. \end{itemize} We will use our prescription to perform the labelling in the more realistic full off-shell case and compare it to the NWA.